 If multiple display locations beyond the required "appropriate and accessible location" are desired, then the instrument channel shall be designed with the capability to drive the multiple display locations without impacting the primary "appropriate and accessible" display.

-In its OIP, the licensee stated that the instrument displays for each SFP level instrument would be provided in the main control room or other accessible location.
+In its OIP, the licensee stated that the instrument displays for both channels on each unit are to be located in the main control room or other accessible location.